metrorailings/OwlBlog/content/posts/2022-circa-millions-week-8-predictions.md

 DeAndre Hopkins returning for Arizona has been big, especially now that Hollywood Brown is out indefinitely.
 His first game back against the Saints was nothing short of impressive.

+Matt Prater is the one injury to watch for these Cardinals, given their sorry situation at kicker.

 ##### _Weather_

 Dome affair